grafana/tempo/docs/tempo/website/operations/deployment.md

 ## Scalable single binary

-A scalable single binary deployment is similar to the single binary mode in that all components are deployed in one binary but it is capable of horizontally scaling.
-This mode offers some flexibility of scaling without the complexity of the full microservices deployment.
+A scalable single binary deployment is similar to the single binary mode in that all components are deployed within one binary.
+Horizontal scale out is achieved by instantiating more than one single binary.
+This mode offers some flexibility of scaling without the configuration complexity of the full microservices deployment.

 Each of the `queriers` will perform a DNS lookup for the `frontend_address` and connect to the addresses found within the DNS record.